donaldwuid/unreal_source_explained/main/main.md

 In Unreal, Main thread doesn't carry out heavy jobs, it just handles some native iOS messages, such as touch event.

 ### Task Threads
-Unreal has several ways to assign tasks to threads, these threads are called *Task Threads*, this will be covered in detail in future chapters.
+Unreal has several ways to assign tasks to threads, these threads are called *Task Threads*.
+This task threads management will be discussed in future chapters.
 These following threads are implemented as task threads.
 #### Render Threads
 > see "`FRenderingThread::Run()`" in the above thread overview image.